 4 decades ago with a degree in Sociology and no formal art or design training, I established my studio in Philadelphia with the conviction that clothing can be an artistic form of social intervention.
 The umbrella term CONCEPTUAL CLOTHING encompasses the variety of design, installation, collaboration and curatorial projects which occur in and out of the studio.

 Always been self-employed: creating diverse projects.
 After working at The Fabric Workshop for a couple of years in Philadelphia, moved my studio to NYC and then to several European cities for a decade + of growth and expansion.
 I began to make metaphorical garments, devised sound and light installation in Holland and the Czech Republic with the collaborative TROPISTs, executed multimedia installations, engaged in other collaborative projects (many undocumented and outside of the art world), made clothing within a variety of contexts, taught in art and design academies, and exhibited in museum and galleries.

-Upon my return to the States I continued with more interactive and political elements, making work that is part of public dialogue, demonstration and street life.
-I have also worked with the weather to create time imprinted storm dresses, built nomadic tipi space modules for the National Building and Labor Museum in DC, and developed clothing based actions for an array of political and psychogeography projects.
-These have included projects with OCCUPY NYC, Chashama NYC, and street manifestations in Berlin, Amsterdam and NYC in which clothing was used to disrupt normative behavior and instigate new relationships in the urban environment between people amidst advertising glut, architecture, and learned urban behavior.
+Upon my return to the States I continued to develop projects of engagement as well as annual thematic clothing series.
+I have worked with the weather to create time imprinted storm dresses, built nomadic tipi space modules for the National Building and Labor Museum in DC, and developed clothing based actions for an array of political and psychogeography projects.
+These have included projects with OCCUPY NYC, Chashama NYC, and street manifestations in Berlin, Amsterdam and NYC.
+Clothing was used to disrupt normative behavior and instigate new relationships in the urban environment between people amidst advertising glut, architecture, and learned urban behavior.